nadirmalki/ersc-installer/README.md

 ## Troubleshooting

-- **Missing Files**: If certain files or folders (e.g., `ersc_settings.ini`) cannot be found, ensure that you have selected the correct Elden Ring game directory.
 - **Download Issues**: If the mod download fails, check your internet connection and verify that the GitHub release page is accessible.

 ## Credits